Converg3nce/matic-docs/docs/develop/maticGasStation.md

 - {'safelow', 'standard', 'fast', 'fastest'} are gas prices in GWei, you can use these prices before sending transaction off to Matic, depending upon your need
 - _blockNum_ gives non-empty block identifier when recommendation was made
-- _block\_time_ in second, which gives average block time of network _[ Note: As long as network is not crowded, better not to trust this one ]_
+- _block\_time_ in second, which gives average block time of network _[ Note: As of now, don't rely on block\_time, this will be healed as network starts becoming crowded ]_

-When network gets more crowded, effect will be reflected on recommended gas prices.